VKapitany/3D_imaging_from_multipath_echoes_simulation_only/README.md

 >utils.py contains some methods shared among multiple IPython notebook
 >nn_architectures.py contains the convolutional neural network architectures for the various data types, as shown in ..data/04_cnn_architectures

+###To run:
+This code is written in Python, and formatted in an IPython Notebook.
+The dependencies are stored in requirements.txt.
+We recommend you to download Anaconda or Miniconda, install the dependencies, and run the project in a Jupyter Notebook.